metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Nick Foles did not do a good job of sniffing out a blitz from the Colts.
 Good job by the Colts, though, blitzing against an overmatched Jaguars offensive line.

 The Jaguars are pretty awful at defensing the run.
 Notably, the linebackers seem easily duped on misdirection plays.

+Nick Foles seems to be overdependent on DJ Chark to catch his passes.